China and Russia veto UN resolution on protecting Hormuz shipping

 It also said such contributions could include "the escort of merchant and commercial vessels," and endorsed efforts "to deter attempts to close, obstruct or otherwise interfere with international navigation through the Strait of Hormuz."

-(Reporting by David Brunnstrom; Editing by Caitlin Webber, Barbara Lewis and David Gregorio)
+(Reporting by David Brunnstrom; Additional reporting by John Irish in Paris and Liz Lee and Ethan Wang in Beijing; Editing by Caitlin Webber, Barbara Lewis, David Gregorio and Cynthia Osterman)